nazime1/Principles-of-Software/docs/patterns.md

 ### Flyweight

-The **Flyweight** pattern <span style="color:blue;">uses sharing to efficiently support large numbers of fine-grained objects</span>.
+The **Flyweight** pattern <span style="color:#0091ff;">uses sharing to efficiently support large numbers of fine-grained objects</span>.
 A class's reusable and variable parts are broken into two classes: the flyweight (`TeaOrder.java`) and the context (`TeaOrderContext java`), to save resources.
 This example uses tea and several helper classes to show the relationship between objects:

     public abstract class TeaOrder {